 - 10, 15, 20 and 30-year loan terms

 Spring EQ home equity debt consolidation loans come with fixed rates, so it’s possible you’ll pay more in interest than you would with a lower, adjustable interest rate.
-On the other hand, an adjustable interest rate could suddenly rise to even higher than the average fixed rate, so consider that risk before deciding which type of interest rate you want.
+However, an adjustable interest rate could rise above the average fixed rate, so consider that risk before deciding.

 There are as many reasons to consolidate debt as there are loan products on the market.
-Because of this, it’s a good idea to be able to understand your financial situation before going into a new loan.
-Your home’s equity, your credit score, the timeline you need the money and whether you would rather start with an interest-only variable rate or a fixed-rate interest and principal loan will all factor into your final choice.
-Bankrate’s home equity rates page can help you to compare the latest rates and find the right product for you.
+Because of this, it’s a good idea to understand your financial situation before applying for a new loan.
+Your home’s equity, your credit score, the timeline you need the money, and whether you would rather start with an interest-only variable rate or a fixed-rate interest and principal loan will all factor into your final choice.
+Bankrate’s home equity rates page can help you compare the latest rates and find the right product for you.

 Some of the benefits of debt consolidation include lower payments, a fixed monthly payment, and lower interest rates.
-In many cases, you can combine all the money you were using to pay multiple, high-interest debts and be debt-free much more quickly.
+In many cases, you can combine all the money you were using to pay multiple, high-interest debts into one payment and be debt-free much more quickly.

 More interested in an adjustable rate home equity product?
 Try one of the other lenders featured in our home equity lender reviews.